Leaders, Never Forget How to Roll Up Your Sleeves

 Making matters worse, I noticed the restaurant manager just standing off to the side and merely observing his staff.
 He went from staring off into space to gazing impassively at the crowded dining room and littered tables.
 It was evident to me he was not going to pitch in and help his workers by clearing off any of the tables.
 Did this so-called leader think that helping his employees clean up was beneath him?

 This fast-food manager instantly brought back memories of a boss I had many years ago.
 "Snooty" is the best way to describe him.
 To put it frankly, the boss thought he was better than the other people on the team simply because he was the boss.
 He allowed his title to go to his head.
 He would walk through our department with his nose high in the air.
 This guy thought his job was so much more challenging than the tasks his staff performed.
 And while it is true that he had a tough job, so did everyone on his team.
 When I worked for him, I wondered why he acted so arrogantly and if he understood that he needed us to succeed if he expected to succeed also.

-As a leader, do you want to make an impact and influence others?
+As a leader, do you want to impact and influence others?
 Do you want to improve the environment or culture in your workplace?
 Do you want others to follow you?
 Do you want to inspire loyalty from others?
 Well, then, the buck stops with you!
 You need to look in the mirror and become intentional with your actions.
-Show others what to do!
-You must lead the way.
+Show others what to do and lead the way.
 Your team makes choices every day based on what you are doing or not doing.
 Your team will follow your lead.